AUMSA/2020-MSA-content/Cloud Computing with Azure/README.md

 5. [Deadline](https://github.com/AUMSA/2020-MSA-content/tree/master/Cloud%20Computing%20with%20Azure#5-Deadline)

 ## 1. Introduction
 Welcome to the Microsoft Student Accelerator Australia 2020 bootcamp on Cloud Computing with Azure.
+Cloud computing is a very useful technologies as it allows consumers and businesses to use applications without installation and access their personal files at any computer with internet access.
+If you never heard of Cloud Computing, click [here](https://github.com/AUMSA/2020-MSA-content/blob/master/Cloud%20Computing%20with%20Azure/An%20Introduction%20to%20Cloud%20Computing.md) for a brief introduction to Cloud Computing.
+This module will teach you the concepts behind Cloud Computing and how to implement it to increase productivity.
+We will teach you how to create a simple chatbot using the powerful Azure Cloud Services.

 ## 2. Resources
-More resources for this bootcamp will be uploaded soon
+- Explore the core concepts of cloud computing and how it can in business: https://docs.microsoft.com/en-au/learn/modules/principles-cloud-computing/

 ## 3. Assessment
 To complete *Cloud Computing with Azure* bootcamp, you are required to compete this assessment.
 More information will be uploaded soon.